Qinghe railway station: Structure

 The station has total five floors, three overground and two underground.

 B2 floor is the subway platform floor for and branch line.

-B1 floor is the transfer floor, on which are the railway exits 1-2 and underground railway entrance, railway integrated service center 1, railway automatic ticketing areas 1-2, the Suburban Railway entrance and exit, the subway hall (subway entrance, exit and service center), parking area, passageway to East and West Plaza.
+B1 floor is the transfer floor, on which are the railway exits 1-2 and underground railway entrance, railway integrated service center 1, railway automatic ticketing areas 1–2, the Suburban Railway entrance and exit, the subway hall (subway entrance, exit and service center), parking area, passageway to East and West Plaza.

 As a feature of this station, the security checks of different transportation are recognized.
-Passengers do not need to take repetitive security checks when transfer among subway, railway and suburban railway.
+Passengers do not need to take repetitive security checks during transfer among subway, railway and suburban railway.

 F1 (Ground Floor) is the railway platform floor with east and west plazas.
 East Plaza links to Anningzhuang 2nd West Tiao Road and north public transportation hubs (PTH).
-West Plaza has railway entrance 1, railway automatic ticketing area 3-4, west PTH, taxi stand, and links to Shangdi East Road.
+West Plaza has railway entrance 1, railway automatic ticketing area 3–4, west PTH, taxi stand, and links to Shangdi East Road.

 F2 is the railway waiting hall floor with north and south elevated drop-off platforms.
 In the waiting hall, there are check-in gate 1-8A/B, 12306 service center, and four characteristic waiting areas (military waiting area, children playing area, business travel leisure area, and multi-function service area).
 On the north drop-off platform, there are drop-off area, railway entrance 3, railway integrated service center 3, railway automatic ticketing area 6, and business waiting room 2, and links to Anningzhuang North Road.
 On the south drop-off platform, there are drop-off area, railway entrance 2, railway integrated service center 2, railway automatic ticketing area 5, business waiting room 1, and links to G7.

 F3 is the shopping floor.
 Some specialty shops and restaurants are on F3.